Cosmic-Ide/Cosmic-IDE/docs/app-ui-and-project-lifecycle.md

 ### Files and tabs

-One Sora `CodeEditor` instance is reused.
-Opening another file first saves the active content, creates or focuses a tab, loads cached or disk text, and routes language configuration for the new request.
+Each open text tab retains its own `CodeEditor` and LSP document session.
+Opening a file focuses its tab, loads cached or disk text, and routes language configuration for the new request.
 Content change events update the active `EditorDocument` and immediately call `File.writeText`.

 `EditorDocument.savedContentHash` records whether the current cache matches the last write, but the normal editing path autosaves each update.
-Closing a tab saves it once more, removes its cached document, and activates the last remaining tab when necessary.
+Closing a tab saves it once more, removes its cached document, and releases its owned editor session.

-Because a single editor changes document identity, integrations must detach old language analysis, LSP connections, subscriptions, and file-specific UI before attaching replacements.
-Retaining the editor as if it permanently belongs to one file causes cross-tab diagnostics and leaked processes.

 ### Project explorer